ocaml/ocaml.org/data/tutorials/lg_02_if_statements_loops_and_recursion.md

 ## Looping Over Lists
-If you want to loop over a list, don't be an imperative programmer and reach for your trusty six-shooter Mr. For Loop!
+If you want to loop over a list, don't be an imperative programmer and reach for your trusty six-shooter Mr. `For` Loop!
 OCaml has some better and faster ways to loop over lists, and they are all located in the `List` module.
-There are in fact dozens of good functions in `List`, but I'll only talk about the most useful ones here.
+In fact, there are dozens of good functions in `List`, but I'll only talk about the most useful ones here.

 First off, let's define a list for us to use: